Elderjs/plugins/packages/markdown/README.md

 - By default, if there is a `date` field in your frontmatter it will sort all of the markdown for that route by it.
 - If there is a `slug` field in your frontmatter it will use that for the slug, if not it falls back to the filename.
+- If `draft: true` is in a file's frontmatter or a slug is prefixed with `draft-` these markdown files will be hidden when `process.env.NODE_ENV === 'production'`.
+They will also be prefixed with `DRAFT: [Post Title Here]` to make this functionality more obvious.